phwl/elec3607-lab/labs/lab2-si5351/README.md

 [The data sheet](https://www.skyworksinc.com/-/media/Skyworks/SL/documents/public/data-sheets/Si5351-B.pdf)
 for the Si5351 refers to the
 [Clock builder pro software](https://www.skyworksinc.com/en/Application-Pages/Clockbuilder-Pro-Software).
-This is only available for Windows but in embedded systems it is a fact of life that if you use operating system X, there will be a piece of software that is only supported on operating system Y that you need.
+This is only available for Windows so you may need to find a suitable machine for this step.
 Here is a header file that I generated for CLK0 and CLK1 outputs of 28.1544 MHz.

 ```C
 /*